Elie Che: Death

 Che was found dead at the water's edge at Orchard Beach in The Bronx, New York, on Monday, 31 August 2020.
 Her death was ruled as accidental drowning.
-She was 23 years old at the time of death; the average life expectancy for trans persons is 35 years old.
+She was 22 years old at the time of death.

 Before the cause of death was revealed, many media outlets and trans rights activists assumed that her death was related to violence.
 Transgender women of color are frequently the target of hate crimes.
 A 2018 FBI report found that of the hate crimes reported that year on the basis of sexual orientation bias, 24.9 per cent were victims of anti-lesbian, gay, bisexual, or transgender (mixed group) bias.
 The National Center for Transgender Quality reported that 28 transgender people had been murdered in the first half of 2020, compared to 26 for all of 2019.
 Of these 28 victims, 23 had been transgender women, with the NCTQ noting that "the epidemic of violence is particularly pronounced for Black and Latina trans women."

 The London Trans+ Pride event in 2020 was held in honour of Elie Che.